TeodorDelibasic/trading-view/README.md

 # TradingView

-An implementation of the Trading view website
+Implementation of the Trading view website

-- Database in sqlite for C++
+- SQLite database for users and their purchases
 - Data fetched in real-time using the cURL library
-- JNI and DLL
+- Dynamic-linked library for Java native methods implemented in C++
-- Graphical represantion of chosen stock using candlesticks
+- Graphical represantion of a chosen stock using candlesticks
-- Buying and selling stocks
-- Log in system

 ![Preview](Preview.png)